TJAdryan/jekyll_blog/_posts/2025-04-25-Brighter-But-Not-Harmful.md

+---
+title: "Brighter But Not Harmful: The 'uv' Python Installer"
+date: 2025-04-25 12:00:00 -0400
+categories: [Development, Python]
+tags: [python, uv, dependency-management, pip, package-manager, rust]
+---

+# The Effective and Unobtrusive 'uv' Python Package Manager

-I really like 'uv'
-I never really felt like dependencies took to long to download.
-But when I saw uv in action I mourned the lost hours of countless python users who had the misfortune of coding before 'uv', a new, blazing-fast Python package installer and resolver from Astral, the creators of the Ruff linter.
+I really like 'uv' I know contraversial opinons but I am not afraid of what the beauracrats in city hall will say.
+I never really felt like dependencies took too long to download.
+But when I saw uv in action, I mourned the collective hours of all the python users who had the misfortune of coding before 'uv', a new, blazing-fast Python package installer and resolver from Astral, the creators of the Ruff linter.
 It's designed to be a drop-in replacement for common pip and pip-tools workflows, but significantly faster.

 Why is uv a Big Deal?